srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408/README.md

     * `docker build -t server .`
 - Once the container is built, run the following command to start the backend of the application.
     * `docker run -p 3000:3000 server:latest`
+- After the backend is up and running the swagger is available on [http://localhost:3000/api/api-docs/](http://localhost:3000/api/api-docs/)
 - Seed mock data by executing the endpoint (`/api/product/seed`) from the swagger documentation.
 - After seeding the data all products can be viewed at `http://localhost:3000/api/product`
 - The swagger documentation contains the GET, POST, PUT and DELETE endpoints for the product apis.